apache/pulsar-site/docs/tiered-storage-overview.md

 Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
 To enable those offloaders, you need to complete the following steps.

-1. download the offloaders tarball release
+1. Download the offloaders tarball release.

 ```bash
 wget pulsar:offloader_release_url